-HDFFA is invested in a just and equitable food system where people have access to quality fresh food regardless of their income level.
-We support a sustainable food system where our food is produced in ways that protect the health of the land, those who work it, and the families and communities who consume its bounty, and where anyone can access this food.
+Food security is defined by HDFFA as the state of having reliable access to a sufficient quantity of affordable, culturally preferred, nutritious food that is sustainably produced in Central Oregon.
+To improve food security, HDFFA invests in a just and equitable food system by supporting food that is produced in ways that protect the health of the land, those who work it, and the families and communities who consume its bounty, and where anyone can access this food.

-HDFFA recognizes that many food assistance policies were created with inequities due in large part to historical and current systemic injustices.
-Food insecurity rates continue to be higher among Black, Native American, and Hispanic households, as well as households with children headed by a single woman (Oregon Hunger Task Force).
+We recognize that many food assistance policies were created with inequities due in large part to historical and current systemic injustices.
+These inequities continue to operate within our food system and adversely affect levels of food insecurity, specifically among Black, Native American, and Hispanic households, as well as households with children headed by a single woman (Oregon Hunger Task Force).

 Improving food Security